19 Things You Should Do All Day Long for Better Sleep Tonight

 7:05 a.m.
 Make your bed

 Then clean up any of yesterday’s clothes that might have hit the bedroom floor.
 And while you’re at it, sweep all that junk off the nightstand and into drawers—books, mail, watches, loose change—because clutter makes it harder to relax.
 “You want as little in the bedroom as possible,” says Joyce Walsleben, PhD, an associate professor at New York University’s School of Medicine.
+(Here are more tips on how to create and keep your own daily routine.)

 7:10 a.m.
 Do some exercise